postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/manage-public-elements.md

 > **[Manage public elements is available only on Postman Enterprise plan.](https://www.postman.com/pricing/)**

-[Manage public elements](https://blog.postman.com/govern-your-public-api-collections-more-effectively/) enable you to keep a centralised way to  govern what collections are being shared outside of your team for public consumption.
+The [Manage public elements](https://blog.postman.com/govern-your-public-api-collections-more-effectively/) dashboard gives you a central place to control what collections are shared outside of your team for public consumption.
 You need to have a [Community Manager](/docs/collaborating-in-postman/roles-and-permissions/#team-roles/) role in enterprise organizations to view and manage everything that’s made public by your team — including public collections links, public documentation, and public workspaces created by members of your team — all in one place.

 ## Contents